SoumyaNamdeo3015/Complier-of-E-/README.md

 # Code Generator

-In this part, you will actually generate code in the target language Targ.
-We will assume that Targ will execute on a stack machine, similar to the postfix evaluator you created in Assignment 2.
+In this part, we will actually generate code in the target language Targ.
+We will assume that Targ will execute on a stack machine.

 ## Stack Machine

-The code in the target language you generate will assume the following architecture of the stack machine:
+The code in the target language generated will assume the following architecture of the stack machine:

 - **Stack:** An infinite memory, with operations providing access to only the top element(s).
 It is used to store temporary values in the evaluation of expressions.
 - **Memory:** Access to a limited indexable (random-access) memory.

 Essentially, the machine will go through the program in the target language Targ, perform some operations on the operands in the stack, and finally store the results in the memory.

-**Note:** We are not asking you to implement this stack machine.
-You just need to generate code for your parse tree in the Targ language assuming it will execute on a stack machine as described.
+**Note:** There is no implement for stack machine.
+We just need to generate code for parse tree in the Targ language assuming it will execute on a stack machine as described.

 ## Targ Syntax